pi1541/Pi1541/README.md

 <p>

-Startup currently unconditionally tries to connect to the WiFi.
+If enabled (see below), network is activated in the background.
+For Wifi it may take a few seconds to connect and retreive the IP Address via DHCP.
-The address is briefly shown, once received.
+The IP address is briefly shown on the LCD, once received.
 One can check the IP address on the screen (HDMI).

 <p>